john-overton/yet-another-wiki-demo/data/docs/getting-started.md

 Every document has an automatic table of contents:

-- Click the list icon (☰) in the top-right to show/hide
+* Click the list icon (☰) in the top-right to show/hide
-- Automatically generated from document headings
+* Automatically generated from document headings
-- Click any entry to jump to that section
+* Click any entry to jump to that section
-- Highlights the current section as you scroll
+* Highlights the current section as you scroll
-- Follows you as you scroll through the document
+* Follows you as you scroll through the document

 ### In-Document Navigation

-The MarkdownRenderer provides several navigation features:
+The markdown renderer provides several navigation features:

-- **Section Links**: Hover over any heading to reveal a link icon (🔗)
+* **Section Links**: Hover over any heading to reveal a link icon (🔗)
-- **Auto-Scrolling**: Clicking ToC entries smoothly scrolls to the section
+* **Auto-Scrolling**: Clicking ToC entries smoothly scrolls to the section
-- **Previous/Next**: Navigate between documents using the buttons at the bottom
+* **Previous/Next**: Navigate between documents using the buttons at the bottom
-- **Breadcrumbs**: Track your location in the document hierarchy

 ## Special Features ✨